 - Don’t leave wet and/or smelly things on another person’s bed.
 This is just gross.
 And also, mean.

 - Don’t place things on another person’s bed while it’s occupied.
 It may provoke an angry response and no one, and I mean no one, wants this.

-3) Take a shower, flood the bathroom floor and not clean up afterwards
+3) Take a shower, flood the bathroom floor and not clean up afterward

-Of course there are more offences to include in this list of ways to bream hostel etiquette.
+Of course, there are more offenses to include in this list of ways to break hostel etiquette.

 Better yet?
 This flooding took place on a regular schedule.
 Oh yes!
 Every morning and every night, I could be rest assured that the entire bottom of our small shared bathroom was full of water.